grnlogic/Proyek-Asisten-Anime---Elaina-AI-Waifu-Assistant/README.md

 ---

-⭐ **Jika Elaina membantu Anda, jangan lupa berikan star di repository ini!**
+⭐ **If Elaina helps you, don't forget to give this repository a star!**

-_"Halo Fajar!
-Ada yang bisa saya bantu hari ini?" - Elaina_ 💫
+_"Hello Fajar!
+Is there anything I can help you with today?" - Elaina_ 💫